sonalitejura/portfolio-projects/excel-project/README.md

 ## Key Features

-- **Data Cleaning**: Ensured data quality by removing duplicates, handling missing values, and standardizing data formats.
+- **Data Cleaning**: Ensured data quality by removing duplicates, handling missing values and standardizing data formats.

 - **Pivot Tables**: Utilized pivot tables to summarize and analyze sales data by various dimensions such as country, date and product type.